-- American Eel is a peculiar breed of fish that can survive outside water for several hours as they have the ability to breathe through their skin.
+- The American eel is a peculiar breed of fish that can survive outside water for several hours as they can breathe through their skin.

 - They should not be consumed raw as their blood is toxic to humans.

 - They also live unusually long lives, as the oldest living eel was over 40 years old.

 However, not every catch is what you’ll expect.
 Keep reading to learn about the largest American eel ever caught in the Mississippi River.